Aayush-N/Airtable-Parser/README.md

 ---
 ### Step 2

-Run the command `pip -V`
+To test whether you have pip installed, run the command `pip -V`

 If you see an output with a version number, that means you have pip installed as well

 ---
 ### Step 3

-In command prompt make sure you are in the folder where you have the project code with the "index.py" file present in it.
+Now in command prompt make sure you are in the folder where you have the project code with the "index.py" file present in it.
+To enter into the project folder, type `cd Airtable-Parser-master`.
+This will put you inside the project folder.

+To check type `dir` and if you see "index.py" in the output, then you are successfully inside the project folder

 Run the following command to start a new virtual env: